mrcavalcanti/mosaicoo/packages/README.md

-# Grafana frontend packages
+# Mosaicoo frontend packages

-This document contains information about Grafana frontend package versioning and releases.
+This document contains information about Mosaicoo frontend package versioning and releases.

 ## Versioning

 We use [Lerna](https://github.com/lerna/lerna) for packages versioning and releases.

-All packages are versioned according to the current Grafana version:
+All packages are versioned according to the current Mosaicoo version:

-- Grafana v6.3.0-alpha1 -> @grafana/\* packages @ 6.3.0-alpha.1
+- Mosaicoo v6.3.0-alpha1 -> @grafana/\* packages @ 6.3.0-alpha.1
-- Grafana v6.2.5 -> @grafana/\* packages @ 6.2.5
+- Mosaicoo v6.2.5 -> @grafana/\* packages @ 6.2.5
-- Grafana - main branch version (based on package.json, i.e. 6.4.0-pre) -> @grafana/\* packages @ 6.4.0-pre-<COMMIT-SHA> (see details below about packages publishing channels)
+- Mosaicoo - main branch version (based on package.json, i.e. 6.4.0-pre) -> @grafana/\* packages @ 6.4.0-pre-<COMMIT-SHA> (see details below about packages publishing channels)

 > Please note that @grafana/toolkit, @grafana/ui, @grafana/data, and @grafana/runtime packages are considered ALPHA even though they are not released as alpha versions.